What do I Need to Study Nursing in Australia?

 A Year 12 qualification or equivalent

-To study nursing in Australia, one of the main prerequisites is the completion of an Australian Year 12 qualification or equivalent international secondary school qualification.
+To study nursing in Australia, you’ll need to complete an Australian Year 12 qualification or equivalent international secondary school qualification.
 This will be required whether you choose to study at a TAFE or VET institute or at a university.

 The minimum ATAR (or equivalent) you will need for admission to a nursing course may vary between education providers.
-As an example, a minimum ATAR of 65 is required for nursing at Charles Sturt University.
+As an example, a minimum ATAR of 65 is required for nursing at Charles Sturt.

 English language proficiency

-If you’re wondering how to become a nurse in Australia, proof of English language proficiency is a key step in the process.
-More specifically, it’s a required component of enrolling in many nursing programs.
+In order to become a nurse in Australia, you’ll need to provide proof of English language proficiency.
+This is a required component of enrolling in many nursing programs.

 • Providing evidence of having completed a sufficient standard of study in English